What Are CSA Scores and How Do They Impact Your Business?

 For example, if your CSA score for unsafe driving is high, it may indicate that your drivers are frequently exceeding the speed limit or engaging in other dangerous behaviors on the road.
 Similarly, if your CSA score for vehicle maintenance is low, it may indicate that your fleet is not being properly maintained, which could lead to breakdowns or other issues on the road.

 One way to improve your maintenance practices is to opt for a predictive maintenance solution, which helps you stay on top of service schedules.
-With the CalAmp Application, you can automate maintenance schedules based on vehicle conditions, mileage, and engine hours.
+With the CalAmp iOn, you can automate maintenance schedules based on vehicle conditions, mileage, and engine hours.
 Furthermore, with CalAmp Predictive Maintenance powered by Noregon, fleets can predict engine faults before they escalate, preventing breakdowns, reducing maintenance costs, and maximizing vehicle uptime.

 Taking a proactive approach to maintenance can keep your fleet roadworthy and reduce the risk of an intervention from the FMCSA.